VAW-117: 2000s

 In April 2007 VAW-117 deployed on WESTPAC 2007.
 The squadron flew 101 sorties and 227 hours in direct support of Operation Enduring Freedom and the Iraq War.
 It also took part in several exercises including Valiant Shield and Malabar.

 In January 2008 the squadron deployed on a four-month surge to the Western Pacific, where it took part in Exercise Foal Eagle 08.
 During the course of the cruise, VAW-117 demonstrated its aviation skills, earning the CVW-11 Top Hook Award for the first time in nearly eight years.

+In 2009, CDR Valerie Overstreet took command of VAW-117 and became the first female E-2 Hawkeye squadron Commanding Officer.

 2010s

 In April 2013 the squadron deployed with CVW-11 on board USS Nimitz in support of Operation Enduring Freedom.
 It ended up being an extended deployment of eight months and they returned on 10 December 2013.
 During the deployment, due to their outstanding landing grades earned them the coveted "Golden Hook" award for having the best overall landing performance of the fixed-wing squadrons.

 In January 2015 the squadron transferred to Carrier Air Wing 7 (CVW-7) aboard USS Harry S. Truman.

 In 2016, VAW-117 was awarded the Battle Efficiency Award while on board USS John C. Stennis.